nmaas-platform/nmaas-docs/docs/managed-nmaas/user-information/new-vnoc-infrastructure.md

 No, the URLs will remain the same.
 E.g., if there is a Prometheus instance with the URL `prom.example.nmaas.eu` in the existing nmaas infrastructure, it will keep the same name once migrated to the new infrastructure.
 The IP address that it is resolved to though will change.

-### Where can I access the new nmaas VNOC instance?
+### Where can I access the new nmaas vNOC instance?

-The nmaas VNOC instance hosted on the new infrastructure will be accessible at [vnoc.nmaas.eu](https://vnoc.nmaas.eu).
+The nmaas vNOC instance hosted on the new infrastructure will be accessible at [vnoc.nmaas.eu](https://vnoc.nmaas.eu).
 As part of the migration process, users will receive a personalized email when they will need to start using the [vnoc.nmaas.eu](https://vnoc.nmaas.eu) endpoint.
 Until that time, all activity is done via [https://nmaas.eu](https://nmaas.eu).

-Hosting the VNOC instance using the `vnoc` subdomain also goes hand-in-hand with the new nmaas branding strategy centered around the different use-cases - [VNOC](../../use-cases/virtual-noc/vnoc-introduction.md) and [VLAB](../../use-cases/virtual-lab/vlab-introduction.md).
+Hosting the vNOC instance using the `vnoc` subdomain also goes hand-in-hand with the new nmaas branding strategy centered around the different use-cases - [vNOC](../../use-cases/virtual-noc/vnoc-introduction.md) and [vLAB](../../use-cases/virtual-lab/vlab-introduction.md).